rlancaste/Astro-Dev/README.md

 ## Getting INDI Running in QT Creator to display simulated stars with GSC
 The INDI Simulator CCD can optionally use the Hubble Guide Star Catalog and the GSC executable to generate very realistic simulated stars for testing purposes.
 Please follow these steps to get it set up.
 Note that this is not needed for KStars because it already does this internally.
-1. KStars for Mac has the ability to download the GSC data in in the Startup Wizard.
+1. KStars for MacOS has the ability to download the GSC data in in the Startup Wizard.
 Do this first.
 2. Follow all the instructions above to get INDI Setup and ready to run in QT Creator.
 3. The INDI Server will need the following environment variables to get GSC to work with it, edit them in the Run Configuration:
 ```